zmievsa/autograder/README.md

 # Usage
 1) Create tests directory in the same directory as student submissions.
 Its structure is shown in [examples](https://github.com/Ovsyanka83/autograder/tree/master/examples). (can be automatically created using [--guide](#Quickstart))
 1) __Optional__ files that can be automatically created by [--guide](#Quickstart) CLI option and whose use is demostrated by [examples](https://github.com/Ovsyanka83/autograder/tree/master/examples):
-    1) Input (stdin) and expected output (stdout) text files in their respective directories for each testcase.
-If a test does not require input and/or output, the respective text file is also not required.
+    1) Input (stdin) and expected output (__stdout__) text files in their respective directories for each testcase.
+If a test does not require input and/or stdout, the respective text file is also not required.
     1) Create [config.ini](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_config.ini) and change configuration to fit your needs (If you do not include some fields, autograder will use the respective fields from default_config.ini)
-    1) Create [output_formatters.py](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_formatters.py) and edit it to fit your needs.
-They will format student's output to allow you to give credit to students even if their output is not exactly the same as expected.
-To see how to write this file, refer to examples or to default_formatters.py.
+    1) Create [stdout_formatters.py](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_stdout_formatters.py) and edit it to fit your needs.
+They will format student's stdout to allow you to give credit to students even if their stdout is not exactly the same as expected.
 1) Write testcases as described below using [examples](https://github.com/Ovsyanka83/autograder/tree/master/examples) as reference.
 1) Run `autograder path/to/submissions/dir` from command line.
-If you are in the same directory as submissions, you can simply run `autograder`.
 ## Writing testcases
 * Write a main that follows the same structure as one of the examples in your programming language.
-The main should usually call student's code, check its result, and call one of the helper functions (when working with output, you don't check the result, and simply allow autograder to handle grading by calling CHECK_OUTPUT())
+The main should usually call student's code, check its result, and call one of the helper functions (when working with stdout, you don't check the result, and simply allow autograder to handle grading by calling CHECK_STDOUT())
 * Assume that student's code is available in your namespace.
 Examples demonstrate exactly how to call students' functions.
-* Assume that helper functions CHECK_OUTPUT(), RESULT(int r), PASS(), FAIL() are predefined and use them to return student scores to the grader
+* Assume that helper functions CHECK_STDOUT(), RESULT(int r), PASS(), FAIL() are predefined and use them to return student scores to the grader
-* Each helper function prints the student's score, __validation string__, terminates the execution of the program and returns its respective exit code that signifies to autograder if the testcase ended in a result, cheating attempt, or if output checking is necessary.
+* Each helper function prints the student's score, __validation string__, terminates the execution of the program and returns its respective exit code that signifies to autograder if the testcase ended in a result, cheating attempt, or if stdout checking is necessary.
 * Each testcase is graded out of 100% and each grade is a 64bit double precision floating point number, which means that you can fully control how much partial credit is given.
 ### Helper functions
-  * CHECK_OUTPUT() indicates that we do not check student's return values for the testcase and that we only care about their output (stdout) that will be checked by the autograder automatically using student's stdout and the output files with the same name stem as the testcase. (beware: printing anything within your testcase will break this functionality)
+  * CHECK_STDOUT() indicates that we do not check student's return values for the testcase and that we only care about their output (__stdout__) that will be checked by the autograder automatically using student's stdout and the output files with the same name stem as the testcase. (beware: printing anything within your testcase will break this functionality)
   * RESULT(double r) returns student's score r back to the grader (0 - 100)
   * PASS() returns the score of 100% back to the grader and is equivalent to RESULT(100)
   * FAIL() returns the score of 0% back to the grader and is equivalent to RESULT(0)
 ## Limitations
-* At the point of writing this readme, output checking is a PASS or FAIL process (i.e. no partial credit possible).
+* At the point of writing this readme, stdout checking is a PASS or FAIL process (i.e. no partial credit possible).
 The reason is that allowing for 'partial similarity' of outputs is too error-prone and could yield too many points for students that did not actually complete the task properly.
-If you want to increase the chances of students' output matching, you should use formatters described in advanced usage section.
+If you want to increase the chances of students' stdout matching, you should use formatters described in advanced usage section.
 * If you don't prototype student functions you want to test in your C/C++ testcases, you will run into undefined behavior because of how c handles linking.
 * __Student's main functions ARE NOT meant to be accessed because testcase must be the starting point of the program.__
 # Command line help